PatrickH39/Counterpoints-Extension/docs/human-genome-project.md

 ## Introduction

-The Human Genome Project was an international research effort created to discover the structure, organization, and function of a human **genome**.
+The Human Genome Project was an international research effort created to discover the structure, organization, and function of a human genome.
 The project was first launched in 1988 by a committee of the U.S. National Academy of Sciences.
 It evolved from a 5-year plan to a 13-year research effort- lasting from 1990 to 2003.
 The National Institutes of Health and the Department of Energy funded the research to further expand on the concept.

 ## Canada’s Involvement